 Q3: Can I rely solely on a voltage tester to de-energize a circuit?

 No, always use a lockout/tagout procedure and consult multiple verification tools when deactivating critical electrical circuits.
-Voltage testers are effective for detection but should not replace formal safety procedures.
+Voltage testers are effective for detection, but should not replace formal safety procedures.

 Q4: Why does my voltage tester beep or light up near non-electrical materials?